coder-ray-8055/PostSphere/README.md

+# 📝 Quora-Inspired Post Management App

-This project is a Quora-inspired post management web application created as part of my backend learning journey.
-The main goal of this project was to understand how CRUD (Create, Read, Update, Delete) operations work in a real web application using Express.js and EJS templates.
+This is a Quora-inspired post management web application built as part of my backend learning journey.
+The primary goal of this project was to understand and implement CRUD (Create, Read, Update, Delete) operations in a real-world web application using Express.js and EJS templates.

-Users can create posts, view all posts, edit existing posts, and delete posts.
+# 🚀 Project Overview

+Users can:

+Create new posts

+View all posts

+View individual post details

+Edit existing posts

+Delete posts

 Each post contains a username and content.

-The application uses server-side rendering and a simple custom CSS theme to provide a clean UI.
+The application uses server-side rendering with EJS and includes a clean custom CSS theme for a simple and structured UI.

-This project is currently non-responsive and optimized for desktop view only.
-Some bugs and UI breaking issues may occur when handling very large content, but these will be fixed in future versions as I continue improving the project.

-This is purely a learning project, built to strengthen my understanding of backend development, routing, template rendering, and project structure.

-#Functionalities
+# ⚙️ Functionalities

-• Create new posts
+Create new posts

-• View all posts
+View all posts

-• View individual post in detail
+View individual post in detail

-• Edit existing posts
+Edit existing posts

-• Delete posts
+Delete posts

-• Server-side rendering using EJS
+Server-side rendering using EJS

+RESTful routing implementation

-• Clean themed UI with custom CSS
+Custom themed UI with CSS
-• RESTful routing implementation

-#Tech Stack
+# 🛠 Tech Stack

-• Node.js
+Node.js

-• Express.js
+Express.js

-• EJS
+EJS

-• HTML
+HTML

-• CSS
+CSS

+# ⚠️ Current Limitations

+The project is currently non-responsive (optimized for desktop view only).

+No database integration yet (data handling is basic for learning purposes).

+These limitations will be improved in future updates as I continue advancing my backend development skills.

+# 🎯 Learning Objectives

+This project helped me strengthen my understanding of:

+Backend routing

+RESTful APIs

+Template rendering with EJS

+CRUD operations

+Project structure organization

+# 📌 Future Improvements

+Make the UI fully responsive

+Improve error handling

+Add database integration (MongoDB)

+Enhance UI/UX

+Add authentication system

-#Ending Note
+# 🏁 Final Note

-This project represents an important step in my backend development journey.
-It may not be perfect yet, but future updates will improve responsiveness, fix bugs, and add more advanced features as my skills grow.
+This project represents an important milestone in my backend development journey.
+It may not be perfect yet, but it reflects my continuous learning and commitment to improving my skills with each iteration.